-Last updated: 19 July 2021
+Last updated: 21 November 2024

-Mauritania

-Signed: 19 April 2010 Ratified: 1 February 2012 Entered into force: 1 August 2012
+Mauritania Signed: 19 April 2010 Ratified: 1 February 2012 Entered into force: 1 August 2012

 Article 3 - Stockpile destruction and retention

 Does not have cluster munition stockpiles

 Article 4 - Clearance and risk reduction education

-Clearance obligation deadline: 1 August 2022
+Clearance obligation deadline: 1 August 2022, extended to 1 August 2024, further extended to 1 August 2026, a third extension will be submitted

 Had previously declared clearance completion of cluster munition remnants in September 2013

-Reported to have discovered new unreported contaminated areas in 2019
+Reported to have discovered new unreported contaminated areas in 2019.
+Estimated contaminated area increased to 16,29km2 from 14,01 km2 due to discoveries in previously unknown locations "Dhbeiyatt" and "Dhbeiyatt1."

-Estimated contaminated area: 23.1 million m2
+Submitted extension request that was considered at the 2RC Part 2; analysis of the request can be found here

-Submitted extension request to be considered at the 2RC Part 2
+Submitted a second extension request to be considered at the 11MSP; analysis of the request can be found here

 Article 5 - Victim assistance

-Has not identified cluster munition victims
+Has cluster munition victims, State Party to Convention on the Rights of Persons with Disabilities since 3 April 2012

 Article 6 - International cooperation and assistance

-Has requested assistance to fulfil Article 4 obligations
+Has requested assistance to fulfil Article 4 obligations.
+Reported to have challenges in zone marking, survey, clearance and risk education

 Article 7 - Transparency measures

 Initial transparency report submitted on 20 March 2013

-Annual reports submitted covering: 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020
+Annual reports submitted covering: 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, and 2023

 Article 9 - National implementation measures

 Has not provided information on legislation to implement the CCM

+Focal point contact details

+Capital

+National Humanitarian Demining Programme for

+Development: pndhdmrt@gmail.com

+Focal point contact details

+Geneva

-Focal point contact details Focal point contact details Capital Geneva National Humanitarian Demining Programme for Permanent Mission to the UN Development: pndhdmrt@gmail.com mission.mauritania.geneva@gmail.com
+Permanent Mission to the UN

+ambarimgeneve@diplomatie.gov.mr

 Convention on Cluster Munitions

 3 September 2014 English Original: French

 Fifth Meeting of States Parties

 San José, 2-5 September 2014

 Item 10 (i) of the provisional agenda

 Consideration of matters pertaining to State party submissions under articles 3 and 4

 Declaration of compliance with article 4.1 (a) of the Convention on Cluster Munitions

 Submitted by Mauritania

 I. Declaration of compliance

 - 1. On 9 September 2013, the Islamic Republic of Mauritania declared that it had made every effort to identify all areas under its jurisdiction or control contaminated by cluster munition remnants, in accordance with article 4.1 of the Convention on Cluster Munitions. - 2.
 On 9 September 2013, the Islamic Republic of Mauritania declared that it had cleared and destroyed all cluster munition remnants located in the areas referred to in paragraph 1 above, in accordance with article 4.1 of the Convention. - 3.
 By taking the action described in paragraphs 1 and 2 above, the Islamic Republic of Mauritania has fulfilled its obligations under article 4.1 (a).
+Location 4.
+The cluster munition contaminated area was part of a battle zone in the Western Sahara conflict, situated in the Department (Moughataa) of Bir Moghrein in the region (wilaya) of Tiris Zemmour.
+The initial confirmed hazardous area consists of nine contaminated sites known as Bir Mariam, Gharet el Hemeid, Teghert, Oum Edhbaitt, Agwachin, Eweineget, Odeyatt Bozeyan, Aldouik and Aydiyatt, which were bombarded with Mk-118, BLU-63 and M42 cluster munitions between 1975 and 1978.
+The total area involved measures 1,964,740 m2. ^{} CCM/MSP/2014/1.